mechkit/solar_design_algorithm/standard/source/SDA_micro.md

 Note: For each section, the symbols are pre-pended by a section name to assist with their use in the computer code, in the form of "section.symbol".

-## String Inverter System Calculations
+## Micro Inverter System Calculations

 ### Modules, source circuits, and array